Icinga/icinga2/doc/15-troubleshooting.md

 2.11 now limits the direct active-stage file access (this is hidden from the user), and caches active stages for packages in-memory.

-Bonus on startup/config validation: Icinga now logs a critical message when a deployed config package is broken.
+It also tries to repair the broken package, and lots a new message:

 ```
-icinga2 daemon -C
+systemctl restart icinga2

-[2019-04-26 12:58:14 +0200] critical/ApiListener: Cannot detect active stage for package '_api'.
-Broken config package, check the troubleshooting documentation.
+tail -f /var/log/icinga2/icinga2.log

+[2019-05-10 12:27:15 +0200] information/ConfigObjectUtility: Repairing config package '_api' with stage 'dbe0bef8-c72c-4cc9-9779-da7c4527c5b2'.
 ```

-In order to fix the broken config package, and mark a deployed stage as active again, carefully do the following steps with creating a backup before:
+If this does not happen, you can manually fixthe broken config package, and mark a deployed stage as active again, carefully do the following steps with creating a backup before:

 Navigate into the API package prefix.